 No. We do not currently offer PA scholarships.

-Financial Aid questions should be directed to the Office of Financial Aid located at the main Trine campus in Angola, IN.
+See Financial Aid section.
+Direct all Financial Aid questions to the Office of Financial Aid located at the Trine campus in Angola, Indiana.
+Contact information:

 Office hours are Monday-Friday, 8 am – 5 pm

 5. Can you provide more information on the application for financial aid?

 One must complete the FAFSA to apply for federal aid